mesh-protocol/mesh-staking/README.md

 # Staking Program

-It's the program deployed on Solana which supports the staking of $MESH and $indexMESH.
-It allows user to stake these two SPL tokens and collect reward in SOL which will be accumulated per sec and distributed proportionally between all stakers.
+This program is deployed on Solana and supports the staking of $MESH and $indexMESH tokens.
+Users can stake these two SPL tokens and collect rewards in SOL, which accumulate per second and are distributed proportionally among all stakers.

 ## Requirements